 This stitch combination creates a nice ribbed stitch look.
 This border is worked around the blanket 4 times.
 I will explain the pattern here and there is also a video tutorial on the front and back post double crochet.
 For those folks that would rather complete this with a photo tutorial, I have that below too.

-Ribbed Border Direction:
+Ribbed Border Directions:

 Change to the White yarn